 About 50 million people in the United States experience heartburn every month.
 Heartburn is a symptom that may develop from a wide range of causes.
-It’s not always a serious concern, but if you have persistent heartburn, schedule a consultation at Long Island Gastroenterology Specialists in North Wantagh, South Wantagh, and Garden City, New York.
+It’s not always a serious concern, but if you have persistent heartburn, schedule a consultation at Long Island Gastroenterology Specialists in North Wantagh, and South Wantagh, New York.
 They team with you to find the cause of your symptoms and provide the most effective treatment.
 Call or schedule an appointment online today.

 Heartburn is a painful burning sensation you feel in your chest.
 It may also cause an acidic or sour taste in the back of your mouth.

 Your discomfort may last a few minutes or several hours, and lying down may worsen the pain.

 Heartburn is a symptom that occurs when the acid from your stomach flows up into the esophagus.
 This is called acid reflux.

 The refluxing of the stomach acid develops because of problems involving the lower esophageal sphincter (LES).
 The LES is a ring of muscle located at the end of your esophagus above your stomach.

 When food reaches the LES, it opens so the food can pass into your stomach.
 The LES then closes tightly shut.

 If the LES can’t properly close, the acidic contents of your stomach flow up into your esophagus, causing that burning sensation.

 You can develop heartburn from a number of causes, including lifestyle habits and medical conditions.
 Causes of heartburn include:

 It’s not unusual to have heartburn once in a while.
 However, if you have that burning sensation in your chest more than twice a week, then you might have a more chronic condition — gastroesophageal reflux disease (GERD).